Objective trajectories in hybrid classical-quantum dynamics: Introduction

 We are often interested in the dynamics of composite systems where one system can be considered classical while the other must be treated quantum mechanically.
 In quantum thermodynamics and quantum chemistry, we often have small molecules interacting with a large thermal reservoir which can be treated classically.
 In measurement theory the quantum system interacts with a macroscopic device which can be considered classical.
 In gravity, macroscopic objects such as evaporating black holes radiate thermally, and we imagine there is a regime where we can treat the black hole space-time classically even though the radiation must still be described by quantum field theory.

-There is a lot of debate in the literature on whether one can consistently couple quantum systems and classical ones, and many ways of doing so which although useful in some regimes, are pathological~\cite{bohr1933question,cecile2011role,dewitt1962definition,eppley1977necessity,caro1999impediments,salcedo1996absence,sahoo2004mixing,terno2006inconsistency,salcedo2012statistical,barcelo2012hybrid,marletto2017we}.
-Many proposals for such dynamics~\cite{boucher1988semiclassical,diosi2000quantum,anderson1995quantum,kapral1999mixed,kapral2006progress,prezhdo1997mixing,quantum_chemistry} are not completely positive, and since both the density matrix of a quantum system and the phase-space density of a classical system are positive functions or matrices, such maps lead to negative probabilities, and are at best an approximation to the true dynamics.
+There is a lot of debate in the literature on whether one can consistently couple quantum systems and classical ones, and many ways of doing so which although useful in some regimes, are pathological~\cite{bohr1933question,cecile2011role,dewitt1962definition,eppley1977necessity,caro1999impediments,terno2006inconsistency,salcedo1996absence,sahoo2004mixing,salcedo2012statistical,barcelo2012hybrid,marletto2017we}.
+Many proposals for such dynamics~\cite{boucher1988semiclassical,diosi2000quantum,anderson1995quantum,kapral1999mixed,kapral2006progress,prezhdo1997mixing,PhysRevD.18.4580,PhysRevD.20.857,bondar2019koopman,dowker2008dynamical} are not completely positive or haven't been shown to be, and since both the density matrix of a quantum system and the phase-space density of a classical system are positive functions or matrices, such maps lead to negative probabilities, and are at best an approximation to the true dynamics.
 Other proposals, such as semi-classical gravity, are non-linear and thus don't respect the statistical nature of the density matrix~\cite{page1981indirect,gisin1989stochastic}.
-However, evolution laws introduced in~\cite{blanchard1993interaction} are consistent and have been used to study the collisionless Boltzmann equation~\cite{alicki2003completely}, discussed in the context of measurement theory~\cite{diosi2014hybrid}, and have been proposed as a fundamental theory coupling quantum fields to classical space-time~\cite{poulinKITP, oppenheim_post-quantum_2018}.
-Because we don't have a quantum theory of gravity, the prospect of understanding how classical space-time and quantum fields interact is exciting, whether the dynamics are fundamental or merely effective.
-In addition to the potential to better understand black hole physics, an effective theory opens up the possibility of gaining new insights into cosmology, since the quantum nature of vacuum fluctuations are important in structure formation in an expanding universe.
+Another approach, inspired by quantum measurement and control~\cite{wiseman2009quantum}, sources classical degrees of freedom such as the Newtonian potential via feedback and measurement of quantum matter~\cite{Kafri_2014,Kafri_2015,Tilloy_2016,Tilloy_2017}.